kedacore/keda-docs/content/docs/2.7/scalers/datadog.md

 - `queryValue` - Value to reach to start scaling.
 - `type` - Whether to start scaling based on the value or the average between pods.
 (Values: `average`, `global`, Default:`average`, Optional)
 - `age`: The time window (in seconds) to retrieve metrics from Datadog.
 (Default: `90`, Optional)
+- `metricUnavailableValue`: The value of the metric to return to the HPA if Datadog doesn't find a metric value for the specified time window.
+If not set, an error will be returned to the HPA, which will log a warning.
+(Optional)

 ### Authentication